 Northbrook Public Library is also quite popular among the locals.
 For 2012 and 2013 the library received a 5 star rating from publication Library Journal.
-The rating is based on number of visitors, book circulation, internet use and program attendance.
+The rating is based on the number of visitors, book circulation, internet use, and program attendance.

 The primary hospital in the area is Samaritan Care.
 Due to its proximity to other suburbs, and Chicago, the citizens of Northbrook have a wide range of medical facilities at their disposal.

-For people seeking the active lifestyle, Northbrook has much to offer.
+For people seeking an active lifestyle, Northbrook has much to offer.
 There are several fitness related operations, such as Dahn Yoga, Title Boxing Club, and Kh Kims Tae Kwon Do.

 For outdoor pursuits, Northbrook has a range of parks that fill various activity needs.